Music of The Last of Us (TV series): Reception

 Santaolalla and Fleming's score received praise, with CNETs Keane feeling it added "a yearning of sadness to the narrative".
 For the first episode, Total Films Bradley Russell wrote the score was used to "intensify, but never overpower, the ... emotional beats".
 IGNs Simon Cardy praised its sparing use in the second episode "to great effect", and favorably compared the eighth episode's "pulsating electronic beats" to Blade Runner 2049s soundtrack.
 The mournful music during the first-season finale's action sequence was praised; IGNs Cardy felt it reflected the regretful tone, and Total Films Russell considered it among the season's strongest musical moments.
 Russell similarly lauded the increasing tension of the music during the final scene.
 Spotify's official playlist for the series generated more than 1.6 million streams within six weeks.
 Kotakus Kenneth Shepherd applauded the use of the giraffe encounter (Note: Depicted in "Look for the Light") song "Vanishing Grace" in the scene of Ellie finding the guitar in "Feel Her Love".

-For the first season, Santaolalla won Best Music Composition for Film or Television at the 38th Annual Imagen Awards and was nominated for Outstanding Music Composition for a Series (Original Dramatic Score) at the 75th Primetime Creative Arts Emmy Awards for "Long, Long Time", while Fleming won the 2024 ASCAP Screen Music Award for Composers' Choice: Television Score of the Year.
+For the first season, Santaolalla won Best Music Composition for Film or Television at the 38th Annual Imagen Awards and was nominated for Outstanding Music Composition for a Series (Original Dramatic Score) for "Long, Long Time" at the 75th Primetime Creative Arts Emmy Awards and for Outstanding Original Score for a Television Production at the 5th SCL Awards, while Fleming won the 2024 ASCAP Screen Music Award for Composers' Choice: Television Score of the Year.
 Both were nominated for Television Composer of the Year at the 23rd Annual World Soundtrack Awards.
-Music editor Maarten Hofmeijer won Outstanding Achievement in Music Editing – Broadcast Long Form at the Golden Reel Awards 2023, and music supervisor Ian Broucek won Best Music Supervision — Television at the 14th Hollywood Music in Media Awards.
+Music editor Maarten Hofmeijer won Outstanding Achievement in Music Editing – Broadcast Long Form for "When You're Lost in the Darkness" at the Golden Reel Awards 2023, and music supervisor Ian Broucek won Best Music Supervision — Television at the 14th Hollywood Music in Media Awards.
 A series trailer was nominated for Best Music for a TV / Streaming Series at the 23rd Golden Trailer Awards.
 Offerman was nominated for Best TV Musical Performance at the Dorian Awards and Best Musical Moment at the 2023 MTV Movie & TV Awards.

-After the second season, Santaolalla again won Best Music Composition for Film or Television at the 40th Annual Imagen Awards, while he and Fleming were nominated for Best Original Score – TV Show / Limited Series at the 16th Hollywood Music in Media Awards and Television Composer of the Year at the 25th Annual World Soundtrack Awards.
-Music supervisors Evyen Klean, Ian Broucek, and Scott Hanau were nominated for Outstanding Music Supervision at the 77th Primetime Creative Arts Emmy Awards for "The Price"; the series was also submitted for Outstanding Music Composition for a Series for the episode "Future Days".
+After the second season, Santaolalla again won Best Music Composition for Film or Television at the 40th Annual Imagen Awards, while he and Fleming were nominated for Best Original Score – TV Show / Limited Series at the 16th Hollywood Music in Media Awards, Television Composer of the Year at the 25th Annual World Soundtrack Awards, and Outstanding Original Score for a Television Production at the 6th SCL Awards.
+Hofmeijer was again nominated for Outstanding Achievement in Music Editing – Broadcast Long Form for "Through the Valley" at the Golden Reel Awards 2025, and music supervisors Evyen Klean, Ian Broucek, and Scott Hanau were nominated for Outstanding Music Supervision for "The Price" at the 77th Primetime Creative Arts Emmy Awards; the series was also submitted for Outstanding Music Composition for a Series for the episode "Future Days".
 A trailer was nominated for Best Music (Trailer/Teaser) at the 25th Golden Trailer Awards.